 What is new?

-Patients with sarcomeric and non-sarcomeric hypertrophic cardiomyopathy (HCM) have different clinical trajectories.
+Patients with sarcomeric hypertrophic cardiomyopathy (HCM) are diagnosed 15-20 years before patients with non-sarcomeric HCM and have worse clinical trajectories.

 Hypertension, obesity, and obstructive physiology are more prevalent in non-sarcomeric HCM but are not associated with excess risk of advanced heart failure, sudden cardiac death, or mortality.

-Atrial fibrillation is strongly associated with subsequent development of advanced heart failure, ventricular arrhythmias, stroke, and death in all patients, but has a significantly greater impact on patients with sarcomeric HCM.
+Atrial fibrillation is strongly associated with subsequent development of advanced heart failure, ventricular arrhythmias, stroke, and death in all patients, and has a significantly greater impact on patients with sarcomeric HCM.

 The risk of HCM-related mortality is twice as high in patients with sarcomeric HCM compared to non-sarcomeric HCM